 Symptoms Of Stress In Children

-A child’s reaction to stress depends on their age, previous experiences, and innate and learned ability to cope with stress.
-Yet, there are some common signs and symptoms of stress among children (1) (2).
+A child’s reaction to stress depends on their age, previous experiences, innate and learned ability to cope with stress.
+Yet, there are some common signs and symptoms of stress amongst children (1) (2).

 Behavioral or emotional symptoms

 Easy exhaustion and a general sense of weakness